ohm-team/ohm-snake/README.md

 - Head tracking feature can be less accurate on low-end mobile phones because of the frontal camera resolution.
 - How to play?
   - Game uses your phone's front camera.
 Position your face in front of your phone!
+  - Make sure you have no more than 20-40 cm between your face and your camera.
   - Ensure there is enough light for the face to be visible and clear.
 The whole face should be in the frame.
   - Make short head movements to the left and to the right to control the snake accordingly.
   - Return head to the central position between the moves.